fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 Prerequisites
 --------------

-You should have properly install your fw4spl environment (see :ref:`Installation`).
+You should have properly installed your fw4spl environment (see :ref:`Installation`).

 Structure